yunusemreertas/Vehicle-Builder-Project/README.md

 Contributions are welcome!
 Feel free to submit a pull request or email me with your ideas.

 ## Tests
-Run node index.js and follow the prompts to test the application's functionality.
+1. Compile the TypeScript code: npx tsc

+2. Run the application:
+node dist/index.js

+3. Follow the prompts to ensure all vehicle types and actions are working correctly.

 ## Questions
 If you have any questions, you can reach me at: